Last Updated on

 Located across from Chateau Frontenac, this popular eatery serves delicious gourmet poutines.
 On the menu, you will find classic poutines, but their modern creations are the ones that will have you begging for more.

 Don’t pass up the chance to try their boozy milkshakes.
-Order the maple salted caramel and maple whisky flavour to make it extra Canadian!
+Order the maple salted caramel and maple whiskey flavour to make it extra Canadian!

-Afternoon: Take some time exploring the Lower Town of Old Quebec.
-The Petit Champlain district, Place Royale, the Musée de la Civilisation, and the Fresque des Quebecois Mural are a must see in Quebec City!
+Take some time exploring the Lower Town of Old Quebec.
+The Petit Champlain district, Place Royale, the Musée de la Civilisation, and the Fresque des Quebecois Mural are a must-see in Quebec City!